-In February 2019, the Commissioner for Revenue revisited the VAT treatment of pleasure yacht leasing to better reflect EU’s development and practices.
+In March 2020, the Commissioner for Revenue issued guidelines in relation to VAT treatment of pleasure yacht leasing to better reflect the EU’s development and practices.
 The updated guidelines offer yacht owners the possibility of setting up attractive operational lease models, resulting in cash flow advantages and overall VAT optimization.

-- Lessor must be registered for VAT purposes in Malta;
+- Lessor must be a shipping company registered for VAT purposes in Malta;

 - Lessee must be a non-taxable person; in other words, the yacht must be used by the lessee for non-business purposes;

-- A yacht leasing agreement must be entered into between the lessor and the lessee, which agreement must be at arm’s length and presented to the VAT Department;
+- A yacht leasing agreement must be entered into between the lessor and the lessee, which must be for more than 90 days and which agreement must be at arm’s length and presented to the VAT Department;

 - Written approval on the application of the effective use and enjoyment principle must be obtained from the VAT Department;